AnonymouX47/termvisage/docs/source/index.rst

-.. term-image-viewer documentation master file
+.. termvisage documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to term-image-viewer's documentation!
+Welcome to TermVisage's documentation!
 ======================================

 .. attention::